 We are committed to practicing medical evangelism that is the artful application of a Biblical view of health to the spiritual, physical, emotional and social needs of people.
 Our full time staff work in two regions of Guatemala providing year-round medical, dental, physical therapy and community development services to more than thirty communities.

 HTI's ministry has been working in what is known as the 'coastal area' of Western Guatemala since 1990.
 We support a network of clinics in the Suchitepequez Department in villages with such picturesque names as Flores Costa Cuca, San Basilio, Palmira, and San Andres Villaseca.
 The majority of people in this area are of Mayan descent and have very little access to health care.
-The care provided by dentist, Dr. Manuela Ixquiactap Tambriz and Dr. Michelle Lopez, physicians Dr. Walter Sierra, Dr. Nehemias Lopez and Dr. Xiomara Amador is holistic in nature and they make every effort to meet the wide range of patient needs, including physical, mental, social and spiritual.
+The care provided by dentist, Dr. Manuela Ixquiactap Tambriz and Dr. Michelle Lopez, physicians Dr. Walter Sierra, and Dr. Nehemias Lopez is holistic in nature and they make every effort to meet the wide range of patient needs, including physical, mental, social and spiritual.
 During the course of their daily clinics, they also identify patients in need of surgery.
 Oscar Mejia and Obdulio Chavez work with our community development program focusing on agriculture, air, sanitation and water projects.

 Clinica Ezell serves as our point of operation for all of our surgical teams.
 The dormitory houses all the visiting teams, and the surgical clinics are conducted here.
 The clinic is also used for health promoter training and community development classes.